-The law of celibacy has no doctrinal bearing in the Catholic
+The law of celibacy has no doctrinal bearing in the

 Church--it is a mere disciplinary law.

-Even today, there are married Catholic priests in the United
+are married Catholic priests in the

 States.
-Each is a former Episcopalian priest who joined the
+Each is a former Episcopalian priest who

 Catholic Church.
-There are Uniate Churches, churches in
+There are Uniate Churches, churches

-union with Rome, e.g., the Greek Byzantine Church, that
+union with Rome, e.g., the Greek Byzantine Church,

 have a married clergy.